 - The freezer has the right condition for ice cubes to sublime – that for them to turn into water vapor without first melting.

 - Can you explain why that is the case?

-Low temperatures lead to low humidity which in turn creates low pressure environment.
-So ice cube molecules in the freezer don’t have to work as hard to overcome the environment to escape.A solid Carbon Dioxide compound can sublime at 1 atm atmospherphic at 78.5°C (http://webapps.utsc.utoronto.ca/chemistryonline/sublimation.php).
+Low temperatures lead to low humidity which in turn creates a low pressure environment.
+So molecules in the ice cubes in the freezer are able to overcome the intermolecular forces which hold them together tightly and they are able to move far apart from each other.
+This is how ice can sublime.A solid Carbon Dioxide compound can sublime at 1 atm atmospheric at 78.5°C (http://webapps.utsc.utoronto.ca/chemistryonline/sublimation.php).